 While I would acknowledge that most churches these days aren’t only using their buildings on Sunday, I would say that most are very particular about the use of their facilities.

 - Most charge for the use of their facilities.
 We do not.
 That’s right.
 We don’t charge anything for anyone to use the facilities.
 There are sports teams, community service groups, kids drama clubs, Boy and Girl Scouts, birthday and other parties for kids and adults, and, of course, all types of small groups.
 Basically, as long as the requester is in our “local community” and not promoting a business or something like that, we say, “Yes!”

 But, it’s worth it!
-When people find out that we don’t charge for use of our facilities, they do a double take.
+When people find out that we don’t charge for the use of our facilities, they do a double-take.
 They don’t believe it.
-We’re saying, “No. We really want you here and we don’t want a little thing like a ‘fee’ to stand in the way of that.”
+We’re saying, “No. We really want you here, and we don’t want a little thing like a ‘fee’ to stand in the way of that.”